ungb/gemini-cli-docker/README.md

 # Gemini CLI Docker

 Run [Google Gemini CLI](https://github.com/google-gemini/gemini-cli) in a Docker container.
-Gemini CLI is an open-source AI agent that brings the power of Gemini directly into your terminal.
+Gemini CLI is an open-source AI agent that brings the power of Gemini directly into your terminal with access to Gemini 2.5 Pro and a 1M token context window.

 ## Quick Start